 Who can participate?

-- Individuals or businesses that own and operate a confined feeding operation in Alberta.
-The operation must have completed an Environmental Farm Plan (EFP) prior to applying for funding or participate in the Program’s pre-application assessment.
+Individuals or businesses that own and operate a confined feeding operation in Alberta.
+The operation must have completed either an Environmental Farm Plan (EFP) or a CFO site assessment prior to applying for funding.
 The operation must also have a Premises ID number.

 - Commercial Manure Applicators.
-The business must have participated in and completed the Commercial Manure Applicators Workshop hosted by Alberta Agriculture and Rural Development in order to be eligible for funding through this program.
+The business must have participated in and completed the Commercial Manure Applicators Workshop hosted by Alberta Agriculture and Forestry (AF) in order to be eligible for funding through this program.

 Confined Feeding Operation (CFO) is an agricultural operation where poultry or livestock are confined for the purposes of growing, finishing or sustaining by means other than grazing and does not include a breeding herd.

 - Examples of a CFO include: beef or lamb feedlot, cattle backgrounding lot, dairy, farrow to finish hog operation, layer barn, turkey operation, broiler breeder barn.

 Commercial Manure Applicator means an individual or registered corporation that is in the business of providing the farm level service of field application of manure to livestock producers in Alberta.

 Refer to the Funding List for a complete list of eligible projects.
 Examples of eligible projects include (but are not limited to):